 I am always looking for new collaborators both within and beyond academia, so if you like what you see please send me an email.

 Every year since 1993 I have been actively competing in track and field, with a focus on the hurdles.
-Highlights include the NCAA Championships (D-III in 1999), winning the Shuttle Hurdle Relay at the Penn Relays; running a 48.5 400m split on a 3:12 4x400m relay team, and most recently being a 2015 All-American in the 60m Indoor Hurdles at the USA Track and Field Masters Championships.
+Highlights include the NCAA Championships (D-III in 1999), winning the Shuttle Hurdle Relay at the Penn Relays; running a 48.5 400m split on a 3:12 4x400m relay team, being the current and 3-time defending national champion (2015-2017) in my age group for the 400m Hurdles at the USA Track and Field Masters Championships.
 Click here for more.

 The Annual Baseball Roadtrip

 Every summer my good friend and former college roommate Dave Gates and I traverse the country to indulge in America’s national pastime.
 What is more American than seeing the country during the day, and seeing baseball played at night?
 We also get to see our friends across the country.
 Throw in a state fair and corn dog for good measure (and we do), and it’s America at its finest.
 Click here for the full recap.